 Is only open for young dog handlers who in the calendar year in question have reached the age of 8 and have not reached the age of 16 (can participate the rest of the year in the calendar year in which they turn 16).
 In the Junior Class, only the junior handler and the dog may be on the court with the judge.

-NOTE: No junior participation in the final qualifying classes.
+NOTE: No junior participation in the qualification classes.

 Senior Class (SEN)

 Only open for dogs who are 7 years old on the day of the competition.
 If the dog is registered as a senior, it will ONLY be able to participate in the offered senior classes during the entire competition.
-Given that the competition extends over 4 days, we only offer senior classes in agility and jumping – which, however, also count towards qualification for the senior final.
+Given that the competition extends over 4 days, we only offer senior classes in agility and jumping.

 Denmark Open final

-At DENMARK OPEN 2021 we will even conduct finals for the senior dogs.
-Finals are thus held for large dogs and large senior dogs, medium/intermediate dogs and medium/intermediate senior dogs, as well as small dogs and small senior dogs.
+At DENMARK OPEN 2023 we will conduct separate finals for large dogs, intermediate dogs, medium dogs and small dogs.

 The final itself is ONE (1) run on an agility course.
-Results obtained in the final qualifying classes are not included in the final, and are thus only decisive for the starting order, as the dog with the fewest points in the two (2) counting races starts last.
+Results obtained in the final qualification classes are NOT included in the final, and are thus only decisive for the starting order, as the dog with the fewest points in the two (2) counting races starts last.
 The winner of the final is the best placed dog in the final race.

 Qualification for Denmark Open Final:

 The dog is awarded points in relation to the achieved result in the class in question.
 That is, 1st place = 1 point, 10th place = 10 points, 25th place = 25 points, etc. All counting results are converted to points.
-In more than 2 counting races, only the best jumping and agility result counts towards the final final qualification.
+If results are achieved in more than 2 counting races, only the best jumping and the best agility result counts towards the final qualification.
 The point-qualified dogs are the dogs with the lowest total score in the 2 counting races in the qualification class.

 Accommodation and Catering

-At the Sports Center in Elsinore it will be possible to camp in the period from Wednesday, July 7 at 12:00 hrs. and until Monday, July 12 at 12.00 hrs.
-As there is plenty of space on the camping area, we have chosen not to set limits on the number of campers.
-There will be access to a shower and toilet for all campers.
+At the Sports Center in Hoersholm it will be possible to camp in the period from Wednesday, July 12 at 10:00 hrs. and until Monday, July 17 at 12.00 hrs.
+There is plenty of space on the camping area.
+Nevertheless we have chosen to set an initial max. limit of campers to 200 units.
+There will be access to showers and toilets for all campers.

 For each “STANDARD UNIT” an area of 10 x 8 meters is assigned.
 Due to the fire authorities’ safety requirements, this means that the length of your motorhome/caravan must not exceed 7 meters (including the tow).
 If the length of your motorhome/caravan exceeds 7 meters, you must therefore book space for a “LARGE UNIT” (15 x 8 meters).

-Booking of camping is also done via the website HUNDEEVENTS and must be paid together with your participation fee for the registered starts.
+Booking of camping is also done via the website AGILITYEVENTS.

 As detailed arrangements with the suppliers fall into place, you will be able to find more information about catering on this page.